Lions off to 12-0 start this season

-The Rock Church School varsity boys basketball team held a 10-0 record entering its game Tuesday, Jan.
-10, inspiring the confidence of its coach as the 1A North Conference schedule represents the majority of regular-season games remaining for the Lions.
+The Rock Church School varsity boys basketball team held a 12-0 record entering its game Tuesday, Jan.
+17, inspiring the confidence of its coach as the 1A North Conference schedule represents the majority of regular-season games remaining for the Lions.

 “They’ve been doing really good, working really hard trying to get from soccer legs to basketball legs,” Rock Lions Head Coach Danny Dillon said of his players during a Jan.
 6 interview.

 He noted that he has four seniors on his team, including his son, the team’s standout leader, senior guard D.J.
 Dillon.